FOLLOW US

 • you have lived previously in Xinjiang

-You should expect airport-style security measures, including passport and security checks, at entrances to public places such as shopping centres, markets and parks.
+Expect airport-style security measures, including passport and security checks, at shopping centres, markets and parks.
 You may need to give the security forces your phone number, have your photograph taken and explain why you are travelling.
-Due diligence organisations conducting independent audits of facilities in Xinjiang are at risk of harassment and detention.
+Organisations monitoring facilities in Xinjiang are at risk of harassment and detention.

-Always carry your passport, avoid all protests and large crowds, be vigilant and monitor media reports.
+Always carry your passport and avoid all protests and large crowds.
 Do not photograph or film protests, large crowds, security officials or installations, or anything of a military nature.
 Mosques and other religious sites are also considered ‘sensitive’ by the authorities.

-The ability of the British Embassy Beijing and British Consulates in China to provide consular support in Xinjiang Uyghur Autonomous Region is limited.
+The ability of the British Embassy to help British nationals in Xinjiang Uyghur Autonomous Region is limited.

 There is increased armed conflict in north Myanmar.
 Stray artillery shells have caused injury in Zhenkang county, Yunnan province.